thoughtfarmer/thoughtfarmer-dev-tools/README.md

 ## Installation and requirements

-Both packagages require the following to be setup first.
+Both packages require the following to be setup first.

 1) Install Node version 14 or higher. https://nodejs.org/en/download/
 2) Install gulp-cli globally.